What do we know about cash flow? It’s good. Okay. My work is complete.

 Not quite.
 What else do we know?
 It’s important to look at it once in a while so you can see if you are – no, tell me it’s not so – spending more than you are making.
 You’re not?
 Phew!
 Okay, we dodged a bullet on that one.
 So if you are not spending more than you are making, you must be spending less than you are making.
 I’m liking the sound of this already.

 You earn $5,000 a month but only spend $4,000.
-That’s called a surplus or excess reserves.
+That’s called a surplus or excess cash.
 Or where I come from, that’s just called good.
 And here’s the beauty that most people haven’t quite really thought about: what can you do with this extra money?
 There are just three things.

 That’s right!
 Bellagio, Venetian, or the Wynn!
 Vegas, baby.
 Vegas!
 Okay, no. That’s not good financial advice, but you could spend it.
 That’s the first thing you can do with extra money.